SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/topic-to-queue-mapping.md

 icon: I_dev_topic2q.svg
 ---

-This tutorial builds on the basic concepts introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial and will show you how to make use of one of Solace’s advanced queueing features called `Topic to Queue Mapping` with Apache Qpid JMS 2.0 client using AMQP and Solace Message Router.
+This tutorial builds on the basic concepts introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial and will show you how to make use of one of Solace’s advanced queueing features called `Topic to Queue Mapping` with Apache Qpid JMS 2.0 client using AMQP and Solace messaging.

 This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Getting Started AMQP Tutorials]({{ site.links-get-started-amqp }}){:target="_top"}.